THE DIARIES OF PAUL K LYONS - 1995

 Adam continued to do well at Emmanuel School.
 The 150 year celebrations came to a head in July with a party for past pupils, including one whose grandmother had been at the school in the 1890s.
 The Souvenir Programme I’d been working on for months contained old photographs, a history of the school, a list of past heads, and work by current pupils.
 Other writing projects through the year included an annual report for the European Commission’s Thermie programme (bringing in a substantial fee), a collection of short stories called ‘Love Uncovered’, and a children’s novel called ’TomSpin - The Life and Times of a TyreSpinner’.

 For no particular reason, from March to August (Diary 53) I returned to handwriting entries in a journal, but I obliged myself to do so on a daily basis, something I’d not done since my travelling days.
-Once the journal was full, I was very relieved to get back to writing entries on the computer, and only intermittently.
+But, when it was full, I was very relieved to get back to writing entries on the computer, and only intermittently.
+(Diaries 52, 53, 54)

 Paul K. Lyons (December 2016)